Working Within Smartling

 Access the CAT Tool

-To launch the CAT tool, click Actions > Open for any work that's been assigned to you, or work that you've claimed.
+To launch the CAT tool, filter for your job, then click Actions > Open for any work that's been assigned to you, or work that you've claimed.

 Below are some commonly used features found within the CAT tool.
 For a more in-depth look at all of the features in the CAT tool, consult the CAT Tool Overview and Customize CAT Tool Behavior articles.